 What forms of payment do you accept?

-We accept cash, check (U.S. bank), Mastercard, American Express, and Discover.
-VISA is NOT accepted.
-See this link for a full description http://www.regent.edu/admin/busoff/forms_of_payment.cfm
+We accept cash, check (U.S. bank), Mastercard, American Express, VISA, and Discover.

-Are Professional Learning courses eligible for federal aid or military benefits?
+Are Professional Development courses eligible for federal aid or military benefits?

 No, they are not eligible for federal aid or military benefits since they are considered non-degree status.